ondrejvesely12/DependencyInjection/README.md

 - [x] Object Scopes as None (Transient), Container (Singleton)
 - [x] Support of both Reference and Value Types
 - [x] Property wrapper that can be used to inject objects
-- [x] Property wrapper that can be used to inject objects
 - [x] Creating a container using a domain-specific language (DSL)

 ## Basic Usage